 What’s the best choice of amp for gigging?

 Once you move out of your garage and venture out onto the road, you’ll want an amp that’s practically portable.
-For this reason, many musos who gig professionally prefer an amp head.
+For this reason, many musicians who gig professionally prefer an amp head.
 A head is much lighter and more easily transportable than a combo.
 Also, many venues have their own speaker cabs so all you’ll need to do is bring the head.

 However, this a matter of personal choice.
 And if you’re a fan of a particular make, you might prefer to have their badge front and center on your on-stage kit.